ros-safety/software_watchdogs/README.md

 ## Requirements

-This package includes custom messages and thus requires `ros-*-rmw-cyclonedds-cpp` and `ros-*-rmw-connext-cpp` to be installed if these alternative `rmw`s are to be used.
-See [Install DDS implementations](https://index.ros.org/doc/ros2/Installation/DDS-Implementations/).
+This package includes custom messages.
+If you are compiling it from source and wish to use a non-default `rmw` implementation, you must have the appropriate `rmw` packages installed when you compile this package.
+See [Install DDS implementations](https://index.ros.org/doc/ros2/Installation/DDS-Implementations/) for more information on installing alternative `rmw` implementations.

-To use the `heartbeat_composition.launch.py` example, the `ros-*-demo-nodes-cpp` should be installed as well.
+To use the `heartbeat_composition.launch.py` example, the `ros-*-demo-nodes-cpp` must be installed.

 ## Compatibility